Skip to Main Content

 Creative vision rooted in Chinese cinema's rich storytelling heritage.

-Here is how this works in practice.
-Chinese cinema's Fifth and Sixth Generation directors.
-Zhang Yimou, Chen Kaige, Jia Zhangke — brought global recognition through sweeping historical epics and intimate social observation.
-Today, China's directors work at the intersection of the world's largest domestic box office and a fast expanding global co-production scene.
+Chinese cinema's Fifth and Sixth Generation directors — Zhang Yimou, Chen Kaige, and Jia Zhangke — won global fame through sweeping historical epics and intimate social stories.
+Today, China's directors work where the world's largest home box office meets a fast-growing global co-production scene.

-Here is the short of it.
-Our network has connections at Hengdian World Studios (the world's largest film studio complex), Qingdao Oriental Movie Metropolis, and production hubs across Beijing and Shanghai.
-From the Great Wall and karst landscapes of Guilin to Shanghai's futuristic skyline, we connect you with directors who handle China's vast production ecosystem.
+Our network reaches Hengdian World Studios (the world's largest film studio complex), Qingdao Oriental Movie Metropolis, and production hubs across Beijing and Shanghai.
+From the Great Wall and the karst hills of Guilin to Shanghai's futuristic skyline, we connect you with directors who know China's vast production world.

 ACT 01